-The Lying Nazi Bullshit Diesel is really fucking picky about which diesel you put in it.
-I once stopped at a corner station in Tucson and 3 hours later the Lying Nazi came to a coughing halt.
+The Lying Nazi Bullshit Diesel was really picky about which diesel you put in it.
+I once stopped at a corner station in Tucson — 3 hours later the Lying Nazi came to a coughing halt.

-The dealer said it had “dirty diesel” — like it’s fucking AC/DC (dirty diesel done dirt cheap).
-Apparently diesel can mold in the tank, and mold clogs the Lying Nazi’s turbo jets.
+The dealer said it had “dirty diesel” — like it’s AC/DC (dirty diesel done dirt cheap).
+Apparently diesel can mold in the tank, and mold clogged the Lying Nazi’s turbo jets.

-So I use the same 7-11 (or is it a Circle K — who the fuck knows) in Gilbert where all the landscapers fill their trucks.
+So I used the same 7-11 (or is it a Circle K — who the hell knows) in Gilbert where all the landscapers filled their trucks.
 Me and my little girly VW in line with all the heavy trailers — just slightly emasculating.

-That’s why I’m generally pissed off every time I go to the gas station.
-It just reminds me of how screwed I am with this bullshit diesel.
+That’s why I was generally pissed off every time I went to the gas station.
+It just reminded me of how screwed I was with that bullshit diesel.

-A few months ago, they closed the pumps.
-Fuck.
-I had to drive halfway down the 10 and fill up at one of the trucks stops in Eloy.
+One day, they closed the pumps.
+I had to drive halfway down the I-10 and fill up at one of the trucks stops in Eloy.
 I could feel my penis shrivel as I pulled my little VW between two tracker-trailers.

 When the pumps re-opened, they had a new feature.
-In the middle of the fucking pump is a screen.
-Every time you turn the pump on, the fucking screen comes on with some bullshit TV.
+In the middle of the pump was a screen.
+Every time you turn the pump on, the screen came on with some bullshit TV.

 It’s literally called “Gas Station TV” and they have little infomercials with a few quick hits of sports and news.
 God-damnit how do I get away from these fucking invasive ads.

-For the first few weeks, I’m just fuming as I fill the tank and try to figure out how to get away from Gas Station TV.
-It’s like the fucking Mona Lisa — it’s little screen eyes following me around the car as I wash the dead bugs off the windshield.
-I swear it has a sensor and when I move further away it turns up the sound.
+For the first few weeks, I was just fuming as I filled the tank and tried to figure out how to get away from Gas Station TV.
+It was like the Mona Lisa — it’s little screen eyes followed me around the car as I washed the dead bugs off the windshield.
+I swear it had a sensor and when I moved further away it turned up the sound.

 In the first month, I spent a few minutes looking for an off switch.
-But the second you turn on the pump, on comes Gas Station TV.
-You have no options.
+But the second you turn on the pump, on came Gas Station TV.
+You had no options.

 I ignored it.
 But then a couple of times they played clips from the Dan Patrick Show and ESPN.
 OK, maybe Gas Station TV is not so bad.

-3 weeks ago, Gas Station TV was out.
+One time, Gas Station TV was out.
 Broken on all the pumps around me.
 For the first few seconds, I felt relief.
-But then I looked into the landscapers’ faces and saw their sideways looks at my muy pocito VW.
+But then I looked into the landscapers’ faces and saw their sideways looks at my “muy pocito VW”.

 And I longed to be washed away in the wasteland of bad TV.
 I felt a foreign urge come up inside me.